Frequently Asked Questions

 How do I enroll for J-Camp?

-To register for J-Camp, please use our Active Network platform.
-The registration is also located in the camp sections or the home page of our website.
-Please ensure you are choosing the correct camp type—Traditional, Tayasim (Hebrew immersion), Kochavim (pre-teen program), or CIT program—to properly register your camper and that you input the grade your child will be attending in the fall of 2023.
-If you are a returning camp family from summer 2022, you may log back into your account and register; please check to make sure that the health history form and grade for summer 2023 are correct.
+To register for J-Camp, please use our Active Network platform, which can be accessed here!
+Please ensure you are choosing the correct camp type—Traditional, Tayasim (Hebrew immersion), Explore the Bay Camp (open to 7th, 8th and 9th grade campers), Intro to Video Production or CIT program.
+To properly register your camper please ensure that you input the grade your child will be attending in the fall of 2024.
+If you are a returning camp family from summer 2023, you may log back into your account and register; please check to make sure that the health history form and grade for summer 2024 are correct.

 How many staff members will be watching my camper?